nadazaher/project3/README.md

 https://www.paulirish.com/2009/random-hex-color-code-snippets/

 Paul Irish is a front end web dev for google.
-He came up with a genious way to randomly generate hex colors. we incorporated this in our "favorites" piechart
+He came up with a genious way to randomly generate hex colors.
+We incorporated this in our "favorites" piechart

+## Created By:
+David Whitlatch, Jim Gary, Felix Flores, and Nada Zaher